Understanding Text Structures

 Problem/Solution 🟪 This text structure presents a problem and shows how it can be (or has been) solved.

 What would happen if a wildfire burned all the species of one plant away?
 Or what if an asteroid wiped out a large section of wilderness?
 Scientists realized that they needed to gather and store seeds so that we could replant after such a catastrophe.
-They created the Svalbard Global Seed Vault on a remote Norwegian island.
-There they safely store seeds.
+For this reason, they created the Svalbard Global Seed Vault on a remote Norwegian island.
+There they store seeds to safeguard the plants of the world.

 Cue/Signal Words: problem, solution, effect, because, therefore, for this reason, consequently